Home

 In October 1907, Harriet's sister Harriet Louise Lowe of Hopwood, Fayette County, traveled to Hester's home in Cumberland for a visit.
 The news was reported in the Hopwood Chronicle newspaper, published by cousins William A. and Bertha (Ingles) Stone.

-Seen here is the famed 'Narrows' gap near Cumberland with a criss-crossing network of railroad tracks.
+Famed "Narrows" gap near Cumberland with a criss-crossing of railroad tracks

 At the age of 84, on the Fourth of July 1939, Hester passed away at her home.
 Funeral arrangements were handled by L. Stein.
 She was laid to rest in the Rose Hill Cemetery in Cumberland.
 The Cumberland Evening Times said that she was survived by 15 grandchildren and eight great-grandchildren.
 The article also erroneously gave her father's name as "James" Minard, rather than "William," but correctly pointed out that she was "a native of Pennsylvania."
 Old issues of the Evening Times are on file at the Lewis J. Ort Library at Frostburg State University in Maryland.